1_influenceBigData

 How digital giants are transforming our societies

-Have digital giants taken control?
+Have digital giants taken control ?

-avec Joëlle Toledano, Emeritus Professor of Economics at Université Paris Dauphine and Charles Thibout, Associate Doctor at CESSP and Associate Researcher at IRIS
+with Joëlle Toledano, Emeritus Professor of Economics at Université Paris Dauphine and Charles Thibout, Associate Doctor at CESSP and Associate Researcher at IRIS

 On April 16th, 2025 |